Nacionales de Mexico El Internacional Alco

 Kusan Mexican Production

-When Kusan U.S. production ended in 1960, the Alco and small car molds had already been outsourced to Plasticos Leon in Mexico.
-Also included were the scale boxcar and stock car molds.
-The trains were produced in Mexico four years, with remaining stock sold there until 1968.
+When Kusan toy train production ended in the United States in 1960, the Alco and small car molds had already been outsourced to Plasticos Leon in Mexico.
+The large boxcar and stock car molds were also included.
+Complete trains and train parts were reportedly shipped from Tennessee to Mexico after Kusan ceased production in America.
+Therefore, rolling stock may have a combination of U.S. and Mexican-made parts.
+Trains were produced in Mexico four years, with remaining stock sold there until 1968.
 Production estimates vary widely, from 300 to 500 train sets annually, up to 10,000 sets per year.
-Approximately 20 different road names were used on the locomotives and cars in the sets.
-Mexican production ended when a Sears contract for the holidays fell through after several hundred Sears boxcars, in special green boxes, had already been produced.
+Mexican production ended when a Sears contract for the holidays fell through after several hundred Sears boxcars had already been produced.
 The factory address was Plasticos Leon, S. A. Apartado 1411, Monterrey, N.L., Mexico.
-Kusan Mexican production examples may be viewed at the links below.

-Alco Locomotives Switcher Locomotives
+Alco Locomotives Automobile Carriers

-Cabooses Flatcars
+Boxcars Cabooses

-Gondolas Hoppers
+Flatcars Gondolas

-Military Rolling Stock Tank Cars
+Military Rolling Stock Military Train

 Home Site Map Contact Back To Kusan Layout Page